Important First Bank COVID-19 Information and Resources

-A repayment plan: This is where you work to bring your loan current over time by making monthly payments in excess of your contractual payment amount.
+- A repayment plan: This is where you work to bring your loan current over time by making monthly payments in excess of your contractual payment amount.

-A deferral or standalone partial claim: This is where the amount of the delinquency moves into a non-interest bearing balance, due and payable at maturity of the mortgage loan or earlier payoff.
-This option is not available for all loan products.
+- A deferral or standalone partial claim: This is where the amount of the delinquency moves into a non-interest bearing balance, due and payable at maturity of the mortgage loan or earlier payoff.
+This option is not available to for all loan products.
 In order to qualify certain criteria must be met.
 See FAQ below for additional information.

-Loan modification: This is where we modify the terms of the Note to help get you current and potentially provide for a lower monthly payment going forward.
+- Loan modification: This is where we modify the terms of the Note to help get you current and potentially provide for a lower monthly payment going forward.
 In order to take advantage of this option, you’ll have to submit a full mortgage assistance application package for review.

-Each of these options has their pros and cons, and may have additional eligibility and qualification requirements.
+Each of these options have their pros and cons, and may have additional eligibility and qualification requirements.
 That is why it is important that we stay in contact throughout your forbearance term so that we can work together to determine the right solution that’s tailored to your unique situation.

+A deferral program may not be available for all homeowners.
+As a servicer of loans backed by the federal government, including FHA, VA, USDA, Fannie Mae, and Freddie Mac loans, we are contractually obligated to follow guidance set forth by the agency or investor which insures your loan.
 Not all agencies have deferral options available to assist today.
-However, we know our agency partners are hard at work to put out guidance in response to COVID-19 hardships and we anticipate additional relief options will be made available in the future.
+However, we know our agency partners are hard at work to put out guidance in response to COVID-19 hardships and we anticipate additional relief options may be made available in the future.
 As soon as we are aware of additional relief options, we will be sure to communicate those options.

 Current deferral options include: